timcu/builder_police/set2/pycharm-edu-2/lesson1/task9_wall_of_glass/task.md

 There are several steps to this program which is going to build some arches over the path heading from your signpost in the positive x direction.
-Each arch will have the same profile as a cross section of the tunnel you have just built.
+Each arch will have the same profile as a cross-section of the tunnel you have just built.

 ## Task